mity/acutest/README.md

 and minimize any external dependencies.

-To achieve that, the complete implementation resides in a single C header file, "cutest.h", and its core depends only on few standard C library functions.
+To achieve that, the complete implementation resides in a single C header file, `"cutest.h"`, and its core depends only on few standard C library functions.

 CUTest supports C as well as C++, and it can deal with unit tests which throw C++ exceptions.